Bleach: The DiamondDust Rebellion: Production

 Tite Kubo, author from the Bleach manga, authored a one-shot based on Tōshirō, prior to the film's premier in order to promote it.
 He was also allowed to participate in the making of the film, to design the character of Kusaka.
 However, Kubo could not add Kusaka to his one-shot due to the fact the original concept came from the manga.
 In order to promote the second film of Bleach, the trailer had the line "Execute Hitsugaya!".
 Kubo admitted that it was his own idea to make everybody be surprised, but he and Masakazu Morita, the voice actor of Ichigo Kurosaki, received a lot of letters from worried fans, causing Kubo to apologize in response.

 Cast

 Reception

 The film opened in 4th place at the Japanese box office, and held a top ten location until its 5th week.

 The DVD release of the film was the first best selling anime DVD released that week, and is now released in many different languages.

 Other media

-Light novel adaptation of movie was released on December 22, 2007.
+A light novel adaptation of movie was released on December 22, 2007.

 Sōjirō Kusaka in the PSP video game Bleach: Heat the Soul 5, Bleach: Heat the Soul 6 and Bleach: Heat the Soul 7 as a playable character.
+The story and characters also made an appearance in the game Bleach: Brave Souls.